[Updated January 15, 2022]

 If you’re fascinated by the rich history of Appalachia, the Harrison Museum of African American Culture explores a side of Virginia history that has historically been overlooked.

-Focusing on Virginia’s Blue Ridge region, the museum is filled with memorabilia from African-American communities in and around Roanoke, including looks into early schools, hospitals, and civic contributions.
+Focusing on Virginia’s Blue Ridge Mountains, the museum is filled with memorabilia from African-American communities in and around Roanoke, including looks into early schools, hospitals, and civic contributions.

 There are also videos featuring oral recollections from interviews with elder members of local black communities.